mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 Implement `IDisposable` if your service needs to do something as the scene is unloaded.
 It is equivalent to `MonoBehaviour.OnDestroy`.

+## `IAsyncDisposable`

+Implement `IAsyncDisposable` if your service needs to do something as the scene is unloaded, and that task is asynchronous.

+All asynchronous disposables are executed _sequentially_ (i.e. not in parallel) by a `MonoBehaviour`.

 ## `ITerminatable`

 Implement `ITerminatable` if your service needs to do something as the application exits.
 It is equivalent to `MonoBehaviour.OnApplicationQuit`.